Rising real estate prices and higher interest rates are putting pressure on affordability - what this means for buyers and sellers

 Summary

-A recent analysis by Cologne-based asset manager Flossbach von Storch shows that The affordability of home ownership has deteriorated noticeably compared to 2015.
+- An analysis by asset manager Flossbach von Storch shows: The affordability of home ownership has deteriorated noticeably compared to 2015.

-It remains to be seen whether falling interest rates will make up for this - inflation expectations and yields on long-term German government bonds remain decisive.
+- It remains to be seen whether falling interest rates will compensate for this - inflation expectations and yields on long-term German government bonds remain decisive.

 What does Flossbach von Storch measure?

-Flossbach von Storch has been calculating an affordability indicator for residential real estate since 2003.
-The index takes into account
+FvS has been calculating an affordability indicator for residential real estate since 2003.
+Input variables:

-The amortization period serves as the core measure: it shows how many years an average household needs to pay off the debt on an average property - based on realistic assumptions about equity, interest, ancillary costs and the current household budget.
+The core measure is the course of the repayment period: how many years an average household needs to pay off the debt on a typical property - based on realistic assumptions regarding equity, interest, ancillary costs and household budget.

 What has changed since the 2010s?